pubkey/rxdb/docs-src/replication.md

                 /**
                  * The last checkpoint of the returned documents.
                  * On the next call to the pull handler,
-                 * this checkoint will be passed as 'lastCheckpoint' */
+                 * this checkpoint will be passed as 'lastCheckpoint' */
                 checkpoint: documentsFromRemote.length === 0 ? lastCheckpoint : {
                     id: lastOfArray(documentsFromRemote).id,